-The Outer Hebrides are sometimes the Western Isles, a more romantic name for this chain on Europe’s edge.
-Question: Is Harris just a big art installation?
+The Outer Hebrides are sometimes called the Western Isles, a more romantic name for this chain on Europe’s edge.

 Where are the Outer Hebrides?

 Look at this map.
 Sometimes called the Western Isles and you can easily see why, the Outer Hebrides are way out west in a long arc of islands.

 NB Shetland: wrong place, top right.
 They are touchy about this.

 There are plenty of connecting ferry choices to get you out and back: Ullapool (mainland) – Stornoway (Lewis); Uig (Skye) – Lochmaddy (North Uist) / Tarbert (Harris); Oban (mainland) – Lochboisdale (South Uist) /Castlebay (Barra).